 This course is an introduction to the fundamental principles and techniques of software construction that have greatest impact on practice.
-Topics include capturing the essence of a problem by recognizing and inventing suitable abstractions; key paradigms, including basic concepts of software design and their expression using notations from Unified Modeling Language (UML); concurrent programming, including programming with threads and processes, understanding concurrency problems like deadlock and data race, concurrent program testing, reasoning about concurrent programs using systematic methods and tools.
-This course includes exercises in software design, implementation and reasoning.
+Topics include capturing the essence of a problem by recognizing and inventing suitable abstractions; key paradigms, including basic concepts of software design and their expression using notations from Unified Modeling Language (UML); software testing, automated software test generation, automated software security testing via blackbox, greybox and whitebox fuzzing approaches, detection and removal of software code smells, software coding standards to avoid security loopholes, concurrent programming, including programming with threads and processes, understanding concurrency problems like deadlock and data race.
+This course includes exercises in software design, implementation, testing and reasoning.

-- Develop medium-scale software system from scratch: formulating and analyzing the problem to be solved; exploring and formulating system designs implementing in Java; and using testing and reasoning to ensure quality.
+- Design medium-scale software system from scratch: formulating and analyzing the problem to be solved; writing formal software requirements, exploring and formulating system designs; and using extensive and systematic testing and reasoning to ensure quality.

 - Apply key software engineering ideas, including invariants, decoupling, and data abstraction.